From Geometric Mimicry to Comprehensive Generation: A Context-Informed Multimodal Diffusion Model for Urban Morphology Synthesis: Related Work

-As research shifts towards large-scale urban building layout synthesis, GAN-based models have increasingly been applied to generate building layouts for different cities, demonstrating GANs' unique adaptability in learning urban morphology\citep{2321,ganmapper126}.
-BlockPlanner\citep{2323} introduced a vectorized dual-layer graph representation to enable diverse and efficient city block generation, while ESGAN\citep{2324} combined deep generative methods with urban condition encoding to generate visually realistic and semantically coherent city layouts.
-The method proposed by \citet{2325} generates realistic city layouts based on arbitrary road networks, addressing the limitations of existing methods when handling irregularly shaped city blocks and diverse building morphologies.
-This approach is capable of generating realistic city maps under larger-scale and more complex layout conditions.
-InstantCity\citep{instantcity141} generates high-resolution building vector data from street networks, showcasing its potential for urban geographic applications in experiments across 16 global cities.
-However, existing methods typically rely on single-modality data to generate city layouts, focusing mainly on road network constraints, and struggle to scale up to large urban agglomerations.
-To address this, we propose ControlCity, a method that integrates multimodal data constraints on urban building layouts and morphology.
-It consolidates the morphological knowledge of multiple cities into a single model, opening the possibility of learning the morphology of global urban agglomerations.
+As research focus shifted toward larger-scale urban building layout synthesis, GAN-based models have been progressively applied to generate building layouts for different cities, demonstrating GANs' unique adaptability in learning urban morphology \citep{2-40, 1-21ganmapper}.
+BlockPlanner \citep{Blockplanner2-41} achieved diverse and effective urban block generation by introducing vectorized dual-layer graph representations.
+ESGAN \citep{2-42} generates visually realistic and semantically reasonable urban layouts by combining deep generative methods with urban conditional encoding.
+The method proposed by \citet{2-43} can generate realistic urban layouts based on arbitrary road networks, aiming to address limitations of existing methods in handling arbitrarily shaped urban blocks and diverse architectural forms.
+InstantCITY, proposed by \citet{1-22instantcity}, can generate high-resolution building vector data from street networks and demonstrated its application potential in urban geography through experiments across 16 global cities.
+Furthermore, \citet{1-23} extended InstantCITY by incorporating constraints such as population and building density.
+However, existing methods typically rely on unimodal data (i.e., road networks) for urban layout generation, and facing challenges when scaling to large metropolitan areas.
+To address this limitation, we propose ControlCity.
+Our research is inspired by the core concept of Geographical Data Translation pioneered by studies such as GANmapper and InstantCITY (i.e., utilizing one geographic feature to generate another related geographic feature), yet adopts a novel approach in both core technology and fundamental paradigm.
+We employ diffusion models as the generative core and innovatively introduce a multimodal fusion mechanism, aiming to achieve a paradigm shift from ``geometric mimicry" to ``understanding-based generation," while consolidating morphological knowledge from multiple cities into a single model, thereby providing the potential for learning global metropolitan morphological patterns.